3 Types of Well Pumps + Applications

 Shallow Well Pump Options (Reference: bobvila.com)

 When the water is near the surface or in an artesian well, shallow well pumps are employed.
 Jet pumps are commonly used in shallow wells.
-Deep well pumps are either submersible or surface pumps that push water uphill from an input that is below the water level, along with the remainder of the pump.
+Deep well pumps are either submersible or extract production surface pumps that push water uphill from an input that is below the water level, along with the remainder of the pump.
 Alternatively, they might be two pipe jet pumps.
 This arrangement is not constrained by suction lift limits and has a depth limit four times that of a water well.
 Impeller pumps are the most common type of submersible pump.

 Well stimulation is a type of non-water well pump that is used to revive aged or underperforming hydrocarbon wells.
 Mud pumps aid in the drilling of the new well bore holes.
 They are commonly utilized in the oil and gas business and have characteristics that are comparable to deep well water pumps.
 However, they are industry-specific specialty pumps manufactured by oil and gas extraction industry supplier firms and are described in other areas of this website.